bcomnes/go-template/CONTRIBUTING.md

 ## Guidelines

-- Patches, ideas and changes welcome.
+- Patches, ideas, and changes are welcome.
-- Fixes almost always welcome.
+- Bug fixes are almost always welcome.
-- Features sometimes welcome.
+- New features are sometimes welcome:
-  - Please open an issue to discuss the issue prior to spending lots of time on the problem.
+  - Please open an issue to discuss the idea **before** investing significant time.
-  - It may be rejected.
+  - The proposal may be rejected.
-  - If you don't want to wait around for the discussion to commence, and you really want to jump into the implementation work, be prepared for fork if the idea is respectfully declined.
+  - If you’d rather skip the discussion and jump straight into implementation, be prepared to maintain a fork if the idea is respectfully declined.
-- Try to stay within the style of the existing code.
+- Please follow the style of the existing code.
 - All tests must pass.
-- Additional features or code paths must be tested.
+- New features or code paths must include tests.
-- Aim for 100% coverage.
+- Aim for 100% test coverage.
-- Questions are welcome, however unless there is a official support contract established between the maintainers and the requester, support is not guaranteed.
+- Questions are welcome!
+However, unless there is an official support contract in place, support is not guaranteed.
-- Contributors reserve the right to walk away from this project at any moment with or without notice.
+- Contributors reserve the right to walk away from the project at any time, with or without notice.